Welcome to my Step by Step Tutorial on On How to Install GSLL aka

 An Empty File will open up in Emacs, Signified by the Blank Page and Flashing Cursor.
 That File is your Emacs Initialization File named precisely .emacs .

-Copy All the Code Below that is in the Big Box with the ;EMACS Initialization File heading, into the empty .emacs file in Emacs.
+Copy All the Code that is under the ;EMACS Initialization File heading, into the empty .emacs file in Emacs.

 Note: Replace the

 C: in Both Paths in the Code, with your Drive Letter. i\e The Drive Letter of the Partition you are currently using.
 Replace the

 ,path with the name of your Slime Folder.
 You can get that by going to C:\Program Files (x86)\emacs\site-lisp in Windows Explorer and Right Clicking the Slime folder inside of it and Clicking Rename, then Right Clicking the Blue highlighted text inside and Clicking Copy.
 Then Carefully Paste what you just Copied OVER the